adrienloic91/arithmetic-formatter/README.md

 ## 🧮 Project Description

 The goal of this project is to write a function named `arithmetic_arranger()` that receives a list of arithmetic problems and returns the problems arranged vertically and side-by-side.
+It handles only simple operations, such as additions and subtractions.

 It can also optionally display the answers.